Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8: script that writes into a file the result of command ls -la
 9: Script that duplicates the last line of a file
 10: script that deletes regular files and subfolders from the pwd with extension .js
+11: Script that counts the number of directories and subdirectories in the current directory including the hidden directories